 At this stage, word reading skills (including phonics) will continue to be taught, but the main focus will be helping children to understand what they are reading (comprehension).
 In comprehension children will be taught key skills to enable them to read, understand and enjoy a wide range of books.
 They will, for example:

-We highly recommend you join the local library in Waltham Cross where the librarians will be able to help you take out more age-appropriate books for your child to have at home.
+We highly recommend you join the local library in Waltham Cross where the librarians will be able to help you borrow age-appropriate books for your child to have at home.

 In Year 3 children develop their writing through the following areas: